Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

-The purpose of the pilot is to build on the existing support offered to care experienced children in Wales and ensure young people who take part in this pilot get all the support they need to give them the best possible chance to make their way in life and the transition out of care better, easier and more positive.
+This pilot builds on the existing support offered to care experienced children in Wales and ensure young people who take part in this pilot get all the support they need to give them the best possible chance to make their way in life and the transition out of care more positive.

 Why is the pilot focussing on care leavers turning 18 years of age during a 12-month timeframe?

 Added support soon after turning 18 years of age could provide a more solid foundation for care experienced young people from which to build their adult lives.